sgnl-pro/Sentry2Zulip/README.md

 # Sentry2Telegram
-S2T is as a bridge between Sentry on premise and Telegram using webhooks
+S2T is a bridge between Sentry on premise and Telegram using webhooks